 Which challenges will the bank be facing while implementing PSD2?

 Banks are siloed and most of them don’t offer access to the information stored in customer accounts.
 Banks will be the ones supporting the burden of evolving their systems, while most Third-Party Providers have been using a modern stack since the beginning, requiring limited technical lifting.

-Banks will need to open their systems using the modern API connectivity.
-APIs will provide the connectivity between retailers, banks and new players.
-This will create big opportunities for API Management solution vendors, which enterprise-grade solutions help expose internal services as APIs, secure those APIs, throttle the traffic to protect the performance of the internal systems and manage the partner ecosystem.
+Banks will need to open their systems using modern API connectivity.
+APIs will provide the connectivity between retailers, banks, and new players.
+This will create big opportunities for API Management solution vendors, which enterprise-grade solutions help expose internal services as APIs, secure those APIs, throttle the traffic to protect the performance of the internal systems, and manage the partner ecosystem.

 Who will gain from PSD2?

-Users will gain the most by benefiting of new services, such as:
+Users will gain the most by benefiting from new services, such as: